 Galleys are also Good for Open Kitchen

 Not all galley kitchen designs are closed-off.
-Some galleys are asymmetrical in design which means instead of having a similar length of the runs on both sides, it has an island opposite to the main run.
-Though the galley-style layout is the good choice for small space, it can become an efficient setup for the medium or large size kitchen too.
+Some galleys are asymmetrical in design.
+Instead of having a similar length of the runs on both sides, it has an island opposite to the main run.
+Galley-style layout is the good choice for small space.
+It can become an efficient setup for the medium or large size kitchen too.
 A galley layout with an island in an open-plan space can be used as an informal eating area and also as a convenient surface for food preparation.

 They’re Easy for Creating Practical Flow